ros/bond_core/ros2_migration_readme.md

 Limitations

-	1. Work around done for timer.
+	1. Work around is done for timer.
 	2. CallbackQueue is not available hence function related to Callback Queue commented out.
 	3. Dead publising period and timer is not used.
 	4. bondpy needs to be migrate.